-Taxpayers may not claim an exemption for a dependent who has gross income of \$2,650 or more unless it is for their child under age 19 or a full-time student child under age 24 at the end of the tax year.
+Taxpayers may not claim an exemption for a dependent that has gross income of \$2,750 or more unless it is for their child under age 19 or a full-time student child under age 24 at the end of the tax year.
 Nontaxable social security benefits and earnings from sheltered workshops are excluded.
 A full-time student must be enrolled in and attend a qualified school during some part of each of five calendar months.
 Individuals who can be claimed as dependents on another taxpayer's return may not claim a personal exemption on their own return.

-A qualified child, student or other qualified dependent's basic standard deduction is limited to the greater of \$650 or the individual's earned income up to his or her standard deduction.
-The \$650 rule limits the basic standard deduction but not additional deductions for blind and elderly taxpayers.
-For tax years after December 31, 1997 the qualified child, student, or other qualified dependent's basic standard deduction allowable, is limited to the smaller of the basic standard deduction or (1) the larger of \$700 (inflation projected) or (2) the individuals earned income plus \$250.
+For tax years after December 31, 1997 the qualified child, student, or other qualified dependent's basic standard deduction allowable is limited to the smaller of the basic standard deduction or (1) the larger of \$700 or (2) the individual's earned income plus \$250.